2007-2011, B.S. Biology, University of Puget Sound, Tacoma, WA

-I am a recent Ph.D. graduate from the University of Montana where I studied non-vocal acoustic communication in birds with Dr. Bret Tobalske in the Flight Laboratory.
-These intriguing behaviors have puzzled naturalists for centuries and yet only in the last decade have we begun to understand how and why they are made.
+In 2019, I received my doctorate from the University of Montana where I studied non-vocal acoustic communication in birds with Dr. Bret Tobalske in the Flight Laboratory.
+These intriguing behaviors have puzzled naturalists for centuries and yet, only in the last decade have we begun to understand how and why they are made.
 Using high speed video and novel audio recording techniques I am linking locomotion to feather-sound production in pigeons and doves, while elucidating the mechanisms and morphologies responsible for these remarkable feather functions.
 Locomotion-induced sounds are ubiquitous in nature and are intrinsically informative.
 This has interesting implications for the evolution of communication broadly, and alters the way we think about acoustic interactions throughout the natural world.
 In the process of investigating these non-vocal wing sounds and their associated feather morphologies, I also discovered and characterized a novel lift-producing feather shape found in over 60 species of pigeons and doves.